TinyTakinTeller/FirstGodotProject/readme.md

 <details>

 ```
-- Member variable hightlight: https://github.com/godotengine/godot/pull/74393 (TODO: refactor the project to not use 'self' on as a workaround for this.)
+- Member variable hightlight: https://github.com/godotengine/godot/pull/74393 (TODO: refactor the project to not use 'self' as a workaround for this.)
 - Mandatory export flag: https://github.com/godotengine/godot/pull/68420 (TODO: refactor this project to use this feature.)
 ```